MozillaCZ/mozilla-latest-version/README.md

-# mozilla-latest-version
+# Mozilla Latest Version
-With Mozilla Latest Version you can always have the latest download link or version number on your WordPress site.
+Mozilla Latest Version WordPress plugin automatically checks the Mozilla application JSONs so you can always have the latest download link and version number on your website.